 Cupping is an ancient Chinese medicine therapy that uses suction by means of heat and formed glass to pull muscle tissue upwards.
 A variety of sized cups may be applied on the back and/or moved along the affected meridian (channel pathway) to improve blood circulation, lymphatic drainage, detoxification, to expel colds, and to release fascia.

-When a cup is left in place on skin or moved blood stasis is formed and localized healing takes place.
+When a cup is left in place on skin or moved this strongly brings blood to the area and localized healing takes place.
 Cupping is most commonly used for pain and tension, respiratory disorders, joint aching, dysmenorrhea, constipation, detoxification, and water retention.
 The technique relaxes the nervous system and improves healing and recovery time too.

 Acupressure is derived from Tui Na, also known as Chinese massage, is a physical manipulative therapy that includes both gentle and vigorous techniques such as general massage, acupressure, and traction.
 The various manipulations of Tui-na are of the earliest TCM treatment modalities recorded in human history, as early as the Shen Nong era (3000) BC.